Diocese of Daet: History

 The nine barangays from the Diocese of Gumaca were annexed to the Parish of Sta.
-Elena; the Parish of the Most Holy Trinity was established in 1991, the Vision-Mission Statement of the diocese was formulated in 1991; the Holy Trinity Preparatory Seminary, the first seminary in the diocese, was opened in 1992, the first Diocesan Pastoral Assembly was held in 1992; the Bishop Enverga and the Carillon Halls were inaugurated in 1993; and the Second General Pastoral Assembly was convened in 1994.
+Elena; the Parish of the Most Holy Trinity was established in 1991, the vision-mission statement of the diocese was formulated in 1991; the Holy Trinity Preparatory Seminary, the first seminary in the diocese, was opened in 1992, the first Diocesan Pastoral Assembly was held in 1992; the Bishop Enverga and the Carillon Halls were inaugurated in 1993; and the Second General Pastoral Assembly was convened in 1994.

-Bishop Almoneda prioritized catechesis among his pastoral program.
+Almoneda prioritized catechesis among his pastoral program.
 Three years after he took office, the Mater Vitae Catechetical Center was inaugurated in 1994.

 In the second decade of the diocese the focus shifted from structures to evangelization, reaching its apex in the First Diocesan Synod of Daet.

 In the decade from 1995 to 2004 the First Diocesan Synod of Daet was held.

 New parishes were set up: the Parishes of St. James the Great of Calabaca, Capalonga, Our Lady of Good Voyage of Calaguas, St. Philip of San Felipe of Basud, Holy Family of Talobatib, Our Lady of All Nations of Tabugon, the Chaplaincy of St. Roch of Tabas, the Quasi Parish of the Divine Mercy and the Parish of San Lorenzo, the Deacon.
 SPACFI was inaugurated in this period.

-To accommodate the increasing number of priestly vocations, in 1997 Bishop Benjamin Almoneda started the Holy Trinity College Seminary project; construction of the seminary compound started in 1999, and took about six years.
+To accommodate the increasing number of priestly vocations, in 1997 Almoneda started the Holy Trinity College Seminary project; construction of the seminary compound started in 1999, and took about six years.

 Bishop Nestor Carino was appointed Auxiliary Bishop of Daet in 2003.

 After parish consultations from 2001 to 2002, the Synodal sessions were held from 2002 to 2003.
 The decrees of the synod were promulgated in January 2004, a common pastoral direction of the diocese was defined, and the pastoral program for the next five years defined.

 From fourteen parishes and three vicariates in 1974 the diocese grew to 24 canonically erected parishes, 5 quasi-parishes plus one chaplaincy and five vicariates, with concomitant personnel increases.

-In December 2004 the Pearl Jubilee Celebration started by launching the MSK in Labo; on April 11, 2005, on the occasion of the 75th Birth Anniversary of Bishop Almoneda, the Our Lady of Gudalupe Chapel was dedicated; in May 2005 the diocesan catechetical Day was celebrated; on May 28, the Pearl Jubilee Santacruzan was held.
+In December 2004 the Pearl Jubilee Celebration started by launching the MSK in Labo; on April 11, 2005, on the occasion of the 75th birthday of Almoneda, the Our Lady of Gudalupe Chapel was dedicated; in May 2005 the diocesan catechetical day was celebrated; on May 28, the Pearl Jubilee Santacruzan was held.

+The 3rd Bishop of Daet was Gilbert A. Garcera, who left to become Archbishop of Lipa on February 2, 2017.
+On January 2, 2019, the Vatican announced that Pope Francis appointed Rex Andrew C. Alarcon as the new bishop of the diocese.
+February 22, 2024, Pope Francis appointed Alarcon as Archbishop of Nueva Caceres.
+On March 4, 2025, Pope Francis appointed Herman G. Abcede as the 5th bishop of the diocese.